cabo/kramdown-rfc/README.md

 colon in the YAML, because this is a hash that could provide other information.)

-Since version 1.1, references imported from the [XML2RFC][] databases can be supplied with a replacement label (anchor name).
+Since version 1.1, references imported from the [BibXML][] databases can be supplied with a replacement label (anchor name).
 E.g., RFC 793 could be referenced as `{{!TCP=RFC0793}}`, further references then just can say `{{TCP}}`; both will get `[TCP]` as the label.
 In the